 I am currently sitting on my living room floor, pounding a glass of wine, watching ‘P.S.
 I Love You’ for one reason and one reason only…I needed a really good fucking cry.
 Like, I am in desperate need of a straight up tear fest.
 I have been yearning for this moment all day, and I’ll be damned if I don’t produce some salty waterworks for my dog to lick off of my face this evening.

-And, we are five minutes into the movie and I am already balling.
+And, folks, we are five minutes into the movie and popcorn sized, salty af, teardrops are dripping away.

 I am at that part of my day where I cannot decide which of the following should occur: